PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

       (a - b)^2 = a^2 - 2ab + b^2

-You can use an inline `math` role:
+You can even use inline `math` role:

 .. example:: inline math role